DefenderOfBasic/notebook/source/content/memetics/The pitch for open cultural engineering.md

 > The NCRI can detect coordinated and inauthentic activity and shows how amplified disinformation operations from state actors and extremist groups take aim at American brands

-That NYT story about the psyop was actually detected by someone on twitter, months before the story broke.
-It's really obvious: you can see a thousand accounts retweet the same thing within minutes of it going up:
+Months before NYT wrote about this social engineering / hollywood smear campaign, someone on twitter actually found evidence of it happening (because you can see like 1000 accounts retweeting the same thing within minutes):

 > I think Justin Baldoni's PR team is using a mercenary army of twitter bots to smear Blake Lively and repair his own reputation.
 First, a description of my investigation.
 Then, a dossier on the 2,689 bot accounts I found, plus several dozen specific tweets they boosted.
 >
 > https://x.com/ThatsMauvelous/status/1879066956005015651

 Kasra you made a great point here about, why are even trying to "engineer" it?

 > the aspect of it that doesn't fully resonate with me is the idea of "engineering" or attempting to "control" culture, culture feels like it has to be a bottom up thing.
 I'm gonna think more about this

-I agree!
+That is the goal!
+But that's not the world we live in today.

+When something "goes mainstream", it's either:

+1. Organic,

+Some people have started calling it "memetic gardening" instead of engineering.

 ---
 #### Appendix